mugli/learning-graphql/workshopper/exercises/querying_with_field_aliases_and_fragments/problem.md

   }
 }

-fragment UserFragment on UserFragment {
+fragment UserFragment on User {
   name
   email
 }

 ```

-> This `...` is called spread operator.
-If you are familiar with the new features of ES2015 you have already seen similar syntax there.
+> This `...` is called the spread operator.
+If you are familiar with the new features of ES6/ES2015, you already have used similar syntax there.
 >
-> The `on User` tells that the `UserFragment` can only be applied on `User` type.
-We'll go through the details of type system later.
+> The `on User` tells us that the `UserFragment` can only be applied to the `User` type.
+I already gave you a hint that GraphQL is strongly-typed, we'll go through the details of the type system later.

 Both of those queries give this result: